A glimpse of Spring,

 It was a beautiful Spring day at the park, with lush green fields, colorful wildflowers, and trees starting to leaf.
 We saw beautiful fields of wild yellow mustard interspersed with purple lupines, and numerous bunches of bright orange California poppies along North Gate Road.
-While we didn’t see the large fields of poppies that we saw last April, it was still a beautiful, cheerful and magical sight.
-If possible, we hope to keep checking for more poppies in the coming weeks!
+While the poppies were not as numerous as in April-May, it was still a beautiful, cheerful and magical sight.

 Being avid photographers, we brought our cameras and were happy to capture some scenes from the beautiful Spring day.
 All photos were captured with a Nikon D750 with a 50mm lens, available from Amazon.

 Hello, thanks for stopping by!
 I’m Pansy, California-based travel + lifestyle blogger, photographer and lover of ALL the pretty flowers!
 If you browse through my blog, you may notice that most of my travels, DIY and photography center around flowers and nature! 🌸🌼🌿

 I hope you found this post useful, and I hope you have a wonderful day!